DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 [Find out how to get a replacement for a faulty laptop, tablet or 4G wireless router](/devices/replace-a-faulty-device), the cost to replace a damaged device, how to service and repair an iPad and other warranty details.

-If your laptop, Microsoft tablet or 4G wireless router develops a fault, we’ll arrange to replace it from 4 Jan 2021.
+If your laptop, Microsoft tablet or 4G wireless router develops a fault, we’ll arrange to replace it from 4 January 2021.

 ## Request local admin and BIOS passwords, and install your own software and settings